Memorix101/SharpQuake/README.md

 **Project is built against and tested for Visual Studio 2019 on .NET 4.7.2**

 1) **Add the OpenTK nuget package with the package manager console in Visual Studio.**
-    - `Install-Package OpenTK -Version 3.0.1`
+    - `Install-Package OpenTK -Version 3.3.1`
-    - `Install-Package NVorbis -Version 0.8.6`
+    - `Install-Package NVorbis -Version 0.10.1`
-    - `Install-Package NVorbis.OpenTKSupport -Version 1.2.0`
+    - `Install-Package NVorbis.OpenTKSupport -Version 1.4.0`
+	- `Update-Package –reinstall`

 2) **Initialize git submodules**